jngaravitoc/poles_in_cosmos/docs/peer-review/response_2.md

 > particle-based results and interpretations on the level of satellite galaxies,
 >as requested in the previous report.

 We agreed tidal disruption will add small-scale power.
-We added a caveat in the
+We added a caveat in Section XX.
+However, we don’t expect to be strong and it should happen at all times.
+We see strong correlations with time.
+Even though there is, it is useful to look at the particles rather than satellites because of noise issues.

 > Additionally, the following question related to Fig. 4 from the previous report
 > has not been answered yet: Why is the outer halo velocity measured with